mendix/docs/content/studio-how-to/pages-how-to-configure-list.md

 ![](attachments/pages-how-to-configure-list/report-example.png)

 Your company has an application that is used by inspectors who travel to different companies and inspect whether these companies comply with safety regulations.
-They fill in their names, a company name, site location, data and time when the inspection was conducted, as well as full name of a superintendent who was present during the inspection.
+They fill in their names, a company name, site location, date and time when the inspection was conducted, as well as full name of a superintendent who was present during the inspection.

-Inspectors also have a safety inspection checklist based on this checklist the inspector evaluates whether the company passed the inspection.
+Inspectors also have a safety inspection checklist.
+Based on this checklist the inspector evaluates whether the company passed the inspection.
 They check the following:

 * If emergency contact posters are displayed
 * If safety training are held regularly